 "For me, Ramos is, at the moment, the best defender in the world.
 That's my opinion.
 He defends well, can play and manages all facets of the game.
 He's a very complete footballer."

 "Sergio Ramos is the toughest opponent I've come up against.
 He is very strong, has a lot of experience, and is a very competitive player."

 Luis Suárez, Barcelona forward

-*Has also made three appearances for Madrid in the FIFA Club World Cup
+*Has also made four appearances for Madrid in the FIFA Club World Cup

 Claims to fame